'That made my eyes leak': Timaru man with dementia plays Last Post on bugle

 "He can't do a lot now but knows all the family and where he lives and doesn't wander and is very placid."

 Peter has been in self-isolation with his wife, who is also his caregiver.
-Daugther Tracey lives a short five-minutes away but, as she is not in their bubble, has been keeping in touch via phone a lot.
+Tracey lives five minutes away but, as she is not in their bubble, has been keeping in touch via phone a lot.

 His Last Post rendition has been viewed more than 18,000 times since his daughter shared it on Facebook.